 Foundational Studies [15 credits]

-1. Students are able to compose, revise, and edit their own writing for clarity and fluency of expression.
+- Students are able to compose, revise, edit, and present their own writing for clarity and fluency of expression.

-2. Students are able to demonstrate how to prepare and adapt written and oral communication to the needs of multiple audiences across professional, academic, and interpersonal contexts.
+- Students are able to demonstrate how to prepare and adapt written and oral communication to the needs of multiple audiences across different genres in professional, academic, and interpersonal contexts.

-3. Students are able to demonstrate an understanding of academic integrity and use research skills including evaluating information, writing from sources, and correctly citing works.
+- Students are able to demonstrate an understanding of academic integrity and use research skills, including critically evaluating information, writing from sources, and accurately citing work.

-1. Students are able to demonstrate advanced competency by writing for a specific audience and integrating disciplinary ideas and concepts.
+- Students are able to demonstrate advanced competency by writing for a specific audience.

-2. Students are able to effectively evaluate and use research methods, sources or technology appropriate to the field.
+- Students are able to effectively evaluate and use research methods, sources or technology appropriate to the field in their writing.

-3. Students are able to engage in critical inquiry and thinking to synthesize or create a new rendering or perspective.
+- Students are able to demonstrate in their writing critical inquiry and thinking to synthesize disciplinary ideas or create a new work or perspective.

-1. Students are able to interpret information presented in mathematical form (e.g. with functions, equations, graphs, diagrams, tables, words, geometric figures).
+- Students are able to interpret information provided in mathematical form (e.g. with functions, equations, graphs, diagrams, tables, words, geometric figures).

-3. Students are able to carry out mathematical (e.g. algebraic, geometric, logical, statistical,) procedures flexibly, accurately, and efficiently to solve problems.
+- Students are able to carry out mathematical (e.g. algebraic, geometric, logical statistical) procedures flexibly, accurately, and efficiently to solve problems.

 1. Students are able to identify, summarize, and understand the problem, question, and/or issue.